gul-f2/woke-blocker/README.md

 **Features:**

-- it remove "Cancel" buttons
+- it removes "Cancel" buttons
 - more features soon

 ## License